 Consider now the construction of a filter from a tag-value.
-If the tag-value starts with a bang (!), the filter is of the form:
+If the tag-value starts with an exclamation mark (!), the filter is of the form:

-'''

 (! <filter from remainder>)

-'''

-where "filter from remainder" refers to the filter that would be constructed from the tag-value if the bang had not been present.
+where "<filter from remainder>" refers to the filter that would be constructed from the tag-value if the exclamation mark had not been present.

 If the tag-value starts with an octothorpe (#), the filter is a numeric comparison.
-The comparator is either =, >=, <= or a range based on the next characters in the phrase.
-If the next characters are =. >= or <=, the filter is of the form:
+The comparator is either =, >=, <=, or a range based on the next characters in the phrase.
+If the next characters are =, >=, or <=, the filter is of the form: